Using the Script Editor

 •LONG and FULL (which are identical), such as "3:30:42 PM PST".

-The BigDecimal variable consists of an arbitrary-precision integer with a scale, where the scale is the number of digits to the right of the decimal point:
+Consists of an arbitrary-precision integer with a scale, where the scale is the number of digits to the right of the decimal point:

-The Double variable represents an expanded Float variable.
+Represents an expanded Float variable.

-The Long variable is an expanded Integer variable.
+An expanded Integer variable.

 Exporting Variables by Using Parameters